TurBoss/sam11/README.md

 hardware modules easier to allow use of newer operating systems that rely on \
 currently unimplemented hardware features.

-It derives from 's avr11 software, and is inspired by
+It derives from 's avr11 software, and is inspired by various emulators.

+The structure, however, was re-written based on actual PDP physical structure, device names, and data paths from the PDP-11/40 manual in order to be more useful for learning the system.

 The software is designed to be programmed to a device using the arduino IDE \
 .ino file, or other compatible editors/IDEs.